Naval Science (NROTC)

 NS 413, LEADERSHIP AND ETHICS, 4 Credits

-The second of two core leadership courses that provide the academic foundation of NROTC leadership development.
-The purpose of this capstone course is to provide future naval leaders with a sound moral leadership foundation for “real life” military decision making.
+Provides the academic foundation for NROTC leadership development.
+Provides future naval leaders with a sound moral leadership foundation for “real life” military decision making.
 Integrates an intellectual exploration of Western moral traditions and ethical philosophy with military leadership, core values, professional ethics, the Uniform Code of Military Justice, and Navy regulations.
-Combining ethical theory and leadership discussions with current military events will prepare students for the role and responsibilities of leadership in the naval service.
+Combining ethical theory and leadership discussions with current military events prepares students for the role and responsibilities of leadership in the naval service.

 Prerequisite: NS 211 with C- or better